basecamp/handbook/managing-work-devices.md

 It's best to avoid mixing business with pleasure, so you must separate personal and work computer usage.
 Firstly, 37signals should not have access to your family photos, email, messages and personal files.
 Secondly, one high-profile hack after another is due to commingling personal and work use on a laptop that has access to sensitive systems.
 There are also hazards of exposing work to your personal data:

-* If we need to wipe a laptop remotely, there should be no risk of destruction of your personal data.
+* We may need to wipe a laptop remotely at any time and without notice.
+There should be no risk of destruction of your personal data if we do this.
 * If there's a hack and we need to do forensics or take a device snapshot, employees shouldn't be saddled with sifting through someone else's highly personal data.
 * If we do malware or secrets scanning, we shouldn't have to look at employee bank account details, government ID numbers and such that turn up in personal documents interspersed with work documents.
+* If we need to turn over work devices to a government because of a lawsuit, your personal data shouldn't be embroiled in any subsequent legal investigation.

 Ultimately, work computers are for work, so please make sure personal data and personal computer usage is kept to your own device.